thornumak/anki-completion-time-estimator/README.md

-# Anki Completion Time Estimator
+# Anki Daily Review Time Estimator

-<h4>Estimates how long your Anki study session will take and tracks your progress in real-time.</h4>
+<h4>See how long your daily reviews will take and track your progress in real-time.</h4>

 ## Features
 - 📊 **Estimate Button**: Shows estimated time to complete all today's cards